quii/learn-go-with-tests/context.md

 The problem with `context.Values` is that it's just an untyped map so you have no type-safety and you have to handle it not actually containing your value.
 You have to create a coupling of map keys from one module to another and if someone changes something things start breaking.

 In short, **if a function needs some values, put them as typed parameters rather than trying to fetch them from `context.Value`**.
-This makes is statically checked and documented for everyone to see.
+This makes it statically checked and documented for everyone to see.

 #### But...